Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```

-You might have to reboot your Linux system :
+The restart your Linux environment :

 ```bash
   sudo reboot